Trees down, thousands without power after storms hit the Charlotte area

 WCNC meteorologist Brad Panovich used cupcakes to illustrate the difference between a watch and a warning on Twitter.

-Gov. Roy Cooper warned people to stay safe and shared a weather map, showing Charlotte inside a belt where numerous severe storms will be possible Sunday.
+Gov. Roy Cooper warned people to stay safe and shared a weather map, showing Charlotte inside a belt where numerous severe storms were coming Sunday.

 Comments